Wise (formerly TransferWise) Debit Card Review

 Is it true?

 - Yes.
-The Wise debit card can be used anywhere Mastercard debit cards are accepted.
+The Wise debit card can be used anywhere debit cards are accepted.
 Conversion charges are a fraction of what banks charge for many of the same currencies (see below).

 "Say bye bye to crazy bank fees.
 For good".